EmilyMansfield/crawler/README.md

 #CRawler#

 A small text-based dungeon crawler written in Ruby.

 CRawler is designed to be

- - Easily extensible.
+ - Extensible.
 All game data is supplied via JSON files, with the program only handling the game engine.
  - Lightweight.
 If it can run Ruby, it can run CRawler.
-After all, there aren't even any graphics
+After all, there aren't even any graphics!
+ - Short.
+If the documentation is longer than the source code, we're doing something right.
  - Natural.
 No 'choose option 1 to take the dagger', CRawler uses natural language processing to understand simple commands, such as 'take dagger from my bag'.